 Sheriff’s Office Receives State Approval for Joint Training

-Shortly after being sworn in as Sheriff in January of this year, Sheriff Auxier met with Boerne Police Chief James Kohler and Fair Oaks Ranch Chief Scott Rubin to discuss plans for joint training with area public safety agencies.
+Shortly after being sworn in as Sheriff in January 2013, Sheriff Auxier met with Boerne Police Chief James Kohler and Fair Oaks Ranch Chief Scott Rubin to discuss plans for joint training with area public safety agencies.
 Sheriff Auxier agreed to make application with the Texas Commission on Law Enforcement for the Sheriff’s office to become a Contract Training Provider, allowing the Sheriff to conduct and report training to the state agency without paying the regional academy for that training.
 The goals would be to increase the quality and amount of training, along with cost savings to each agency.

 The first step in the application process was establishment of a local board to oversee the training and provide feedback from the community.
 Craig Radtke, Human Resource Director for Boerne Independent School District and Roy Smith, businessman and former owner of Smith Chevrolet were appointed as the citizen representatives.
 Sheriff Auxier and Chief Kohler and Rubin, along with Chief Deputy Gary Miller are the law enforcement representatives.